uldissturms/micro-launcher/README.md

 - --include or -i <service-name> to run specific services (example: ```./run.sh --include hello-world-nodejs```)
 - --parallel or -p <threads> to launch services in parallel (example: ```./run.sh --parallel 10```)

+--include and --exclude are case-insensitive and support a comma-separated list

 ### How it works

 1. Restores packages